Lycée Blomet: Preschool and primary school

-École Blomet
+École ENC Blomet

 The école Blomet is one of the two preschool (called maternelle) and primary school (called élémentaire) of the ENC.
 It has around 400 students, girls and boys split into 4 kindergarten and 10 primary classes.

-École Saint-Jean
+École ENC Saint-Jean

 There is also a separate site on rue Olivier-de-Serres, in Paris, the école Saint-Jean is still part of the ENC.
 Saint-Jean is the second preschool and primary school of the ENC.
 The school has close to 350 students in 13 classes.

 Secondary school

-Middle school (College)
+Middle school (Collège)

 The ENC's middle school (called collège) 700 secondary students at the establishment are in 6 classes for each level, 24 classes in total.
+The college is ranked 2nd nationally by Le Figaro in 2022; 1st in 2023.

 High school (Lycée)

 The ENC's highschool (called lycée) has close to 500 students in 15 classes with 5 classes per level.
 The lycée prepares students for the baccalauréat général and teaches seven specialty courses :